InlandRevenue/File_Upload_Services-Returns-and-Information/Service - Payday Filing/README.md

 	* [Download and view the Payday filing business use cases](Paydayfiling_myIR_Fileupload_business_use_cases_2021.pdf)

 - Technical Specifications
-	* [Download the Payday filing specifications for file upload](PaydayFiling_FileUpload_Specification_2021_V1.1.pdf) for the period April 2020 to March 2021.
+	* [Download the Payday filing specifications for file upload v 1.2](PaydayFiling_FileUpload_Specification_2021_V1.2.pdf) for the period April 2020 to March 2021.
 This incorporates
 		* employee details file transfer (CSV format) for HED2 and HED versions
 		* employee details file upload (Excel format) services
 		* employment information file transfer service (CSV format) for HEI2 and HEI versions